-A Gas Safety Certificate is a record of the Gas Safety check it will include the date of the inspection, address of the property and the name and address of the landlord or if relevant the letting agency.
+A Gas Safety Certificate is a record of the Gas Safety check.
+It will include the date of the inspection, the address of the property and the name and address of the landlord or, if relevant, the letting agency.

 All safety-related defects are noted, and any action is taken to fix the defects so the certificate can be issued.

 The certificate includes Confirmation that the safety check has included an examination of the matters referred to in paragraphs (a) to (d) of

 regulation 26(9) of the Gas Safety (Installation and Use) Regulations 1998

 Finally, the certificate includes the name and registration number of the gas engineer carrying out the check and his/her signature.

 Gas Safety Checks involve a strict procedure as follows

 - The landlord books an engineer to carry out the check